DaXor-0/Swing_Test/README.md

 If you want to compile and build individual parts of the project you can either run the `make` command inside the desired subdirectory, or run `make -C <directory>`.
 This works also with the `clean` command.

+## Results Management

+In this repository, the results are stored in a directory that is automatically compressed into a `.tar` file to save storage space and keep the repository clean.
+The process works as follows:

+1. **Results directory:** All raw results are saved in a dedicated directory, different for each system on which tests are run.
+2. **Compression Script:** A script is included in the repository to compress the results directory into a `.tar` file.
+The script also add to `.gitignore` the uncompressed results subdirectory and remove possible duplicates from the `.gitignore` file.
+3. **Pre-Commit Hook:** A pre-commit hook is set up to run the compression script automatically before each commit.
+This ensures that any new results are compressed and added to the repository in a consistent manner.

+There is no need to run the script manually as everything is done automatically.

+A `.csv` file will be added to contain results metadata.

 ## TODO
 #### Makefile